open-telemetry/opentelemetry-collector-contrib/exporter/coralogixexporter/README.md

 ### Coralogix's Domain

-Depending on your region, you might need to use a different endpoint.
-Here are the available Endpoints:
+Depending on your region, you might need to use a different domains.
+Here are the available domains:

 | Region  | Domain                        |
 |---------|---------------------------------|